MuhammadYahta/Hiring-task-for-Web-scrapper-Sql-Data-analysis-using-POWER-BI-Docker-instance-creation-and-Azure-c/README.md

 # assesment

-The following libraries has been used in the script portion Flask==1.0.2 pyodbc==4.0.25 json2html==1.2.1 json2table==1.1.5 jsonschema==2.6.0
+The following libraries has been used in the script portion are

+Flask==1.0.2

+pyodbc==4.0.25

+json2html==1.2.1

+json2table==1.1.5

+jsonschema==2.6.0